kfiducia/DEFCON_SPKR_OPS/macOS.md

 ## macOS Instructions

-1. Download the template, font, and images for the main track to a known location (e.g. Downloads Folder): __LINK TO TEMPLATES HERE__
+1. Download the template zip file from Basecamp to a known location (e.g. Downloads Folder); The zip file contains the template.overlay file, font file (should you need it), and template images
-2. Unzip the templates zip file you downloaded to the directory you selected in the first step, you should see a .overlay file among other things
+2. Unzip the zip file you downloaded
+3. Download & install Streamlabs OBS (SLOBS) for your platform: https://streamlabs.com/streamlabs-obs-live-streaming-software
+   1. If this is the first time running SLOBS you will have some setup to do:
-2. Download & install Streamlabs OBS (SLOBS) for your platform: https://streamlabs.com/streamlabs-obs-live-streaming-software Make sure to set permissions properly to give mic and camera access You can skip the streaming service integrations "Start Fresh"
+      1. Make sure to set permissions properly to give mic and camera access
+      2. You can skip the streaming service integrations
+      3. "Start Fresh"
-   You can tune the webcam/mic if you'd like
+      4. You can tune the webcam/mic if you'd like
-   Skip adding a theme (we will do this shortly)
+      5. Skip adding a theme (we will do this shortly)
-   Go to preferences

-   1. Select the __Optimize for Recording__ option when asked
-   2. Open the application __Preferences/Settings__ to adjust some important settings:
+   2. Open the SLOBS application __Preferences/Settings__ to adjust some important settings:
-         1. Under the __Output__ section, under __Recording__ select:
+      1. Select the __Output__ section; under __Recording__ ensure the following selections:
          - __Recording Quality__: *Indistingquishable Quality, Large File Size*
          - __Recording Format__: *mp4*
          - __Recording Path__: `a path of your choice`
       2. Select the __Video__ section from the left hand side of the preferences pane
             - Make sure both your __Base Canvas__ and __Output Resolution__ are set to `1920x1080`
-        3. Select the _Scene Collections_ preferences
+      3. Select the __Scene Collections__ preferences
-        4. Select _Import Overlay File_
+         1. Select __Import Overlay File__
-        5. Locate and select the _DC29-Slobs-Final.overlay_ file
+         2. Locate and select the __DC29-Slobs-Final.overlay__ file
-        6. Click __Done__ to exit and save the changes
+   3. Click __Done__ to exit and save the changes

-11. From the __Scene Selection__ menu, select the newly imported scenes.
+4. Verify you have new _Scenes_ in the __Scenes__ pane in the bottom left, select the appropriate scene for the video you will be recording.
-12. Ensure the images appear in the scenes you will be using.
+5. Ensure the images appear in the scenes you will be using.
-13. __Edit__ the overlay text to describe your specific talk in each scene you will use!
+6.  __Edit__ the overlay text to describe your specific talk in each scene you will use:
+    ### Editing and Validating the Text & Font
+    - Verify that your system already has the Futura font installed, otherwise it can be found in the template zip file and should be installed before continuing
+    - Double click the __Speaker/Talk Info__ in the __Sources__ pane (or whichever text you need to edit)
+    - Check that the Font Family is set to __Futura__
+    - The Font Style should be set to __Bold__
+    - The Font Size should be set to __288__

-14. We will need to add/edit the video sources next.
+7. We will need to add/edit the video sources next.

 ### Live Video Sources
 You will need to add a video source (or two) to each of the scenes you plan to use.
 Your first video source will probably be of you speaking.
 Most presenters will probably be using a webcam or a phone, but there are many high resolution camera options available that work with OBS if you choose.
 Use something that shows you clearly.
 Lighting is more important than you think; you should be well-lit and use a background that contrasts your clothing so you appear clearly in the video.